 For example, in the springtime, create a garden-themed sensory bin.
 This bin works well with black beans as the filler to look like soil.
 Then add additional materials like plastic flowers.
 A small flowerpot and a scoop also pair nicely for a garden bin.
 Using a calendar as your guide makes it easy to come up with themed sensory bins throughout the year.

-However, you certainly don’t need to come up with elaborate themes for sensory activities for your preschooler.
+However, you certainly don’t need to develop elaborate themes for your preschooler’s sensory activities.
 One of my son’s favorite sensory bins is rice with a scoop and a bowl.
 Yep.
 You really can’t get much simpler than that.

 You may also want to choose containers with lids for your sensory bins and playdough trays.
 For example, I like to make all of my sensory materials for the month at the same time.
 Having lids on the containers allows me to create the activities and stack them on a bookshelf until they are used.
 Then when playtime is over, I simply shut the lid and store it back on the shelf.
 Containers with lids will make storage of the bins simple.